-In Pasco, CDBG activities which are part of the infrastructure in the City receive more than the regular review process to determine the value rating to the citizens living in Pasco, particularly living in the low-to-moderate income neighborhoods.
+In Pasco, CDBG activities which are part of the infrastructure in the City receive more than the regular review process to determine the value rating to the citizens living in Pasco, particularly living in the low to moderate income neighborhoods.
 In these neighborhoods, bricks and mortar projects which result in physical improvements are identified as a high priority need.
-In 2009, improvements to public facilities and community infrastructure projects will total \$444,176.
-Four projects will utilize approximately 53% of funds expected to be available.
+In 2013, public facilities and community infrastructure projects together will total \$403,714.
+Two community infrastructure projects will utilize approximately 21% of funds expected to be available, and one public facility improvement will utilize 33%.